Skip to main content

 4 mentions Positive Neutral Negative

-The game is reported to have several bugs and glitches, which users find somewhat expected; however, the developer, Sam, is actively working on fixes to improve stability.
+The game has been reported to have several bugs and glitches, which is somewhat expected; however, the developer, Sam, is actively working on fixes to improve stability.

 • “Yes, but it's a bit buggy.”